 Wine tasting is the acquaintance with the wine, the perception of its character using our senses.
-We can say that there are different levels of tasting, according to the purpose of being made.
-Thus, in a first level the interest in tasting is focused in the enjoyment and pleasure we can get out of the wine.
-Here there are no standards and prevail the personal taste.
+We can say that there are different levels of tasting, according to the purpose the wine has been made for.
+Thus, in a first level the interest in tasting is focused on the enjoyment and pleasure we can get out of the particular wine.
+Here, there are no standards; thus, personal taste prevails!
 On another level, tasting attempts to define objective criteria for quality wine.
-The art of tasting summarises three steps: visual examination, smell and tasting.
-The tasting process is not complicated but requires immense experience and knowledge of the wine world.This tasting is performed by professional tasters who try to describe a wine by its composition, analysing and judging the basic properties: Appearance, aromas, flavour, emphasizing the qualities or defects of wine.
-The opinion of these testers are valuable in determining the commercial value of wine.
-Finally,in another level, the oenologists by tasting want to explain the organoleptic characteristics of wine based on the entire production process, from vine to bottle.
+The art of tasting could be summarized in three steps: visual examination, smell and tasting.
+The tasting process is not complicated but requires immense experience and knowledge of the wine world.This tasting is performed by professional tasters who try to describe a wine by its composition, analysing and judging its basic properties: Appearance, aromas, flavour, emphasizing the qualities or defects of the wine.
+These testers' opinion is valuable in determining the commercial value of the wine.
+Finally, from another point of view, by tasting oenologists want to explain the organoleptic characteristics of wine; based on the entire production process, from vine to bottle.

 Would you like to try Douloufakis' greek wines?